omniosorg/omnios-extra/README.md

 ### Optional Build Dependencies

-If a packge dependency is required to build the package but is not necessary to install the package, this can be dropped when the software is packaged, via a `final.mog`.
+If a package dependency is required to build the package but is not necessary to install the package, this can be dropped when the software is packaged, via a `final.mog`.

 Include the package as normal in `BUILD_DEPENDS_IPS` directive and then use the following in the `build.sh`: